The competitor must pass through all waypoints in chronological

 towards this point once he has arrived within a WPS open radius.

-off-road/ track.
-Learn about a special WPP feature:
+Learn about a special WPP

-auto-skipping
+feature: auto-skipping

 missed waypoints.